msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 ##### XAML modifications needed for Excel use case
 All GUI-elements intended for translation need to have a "Name"-Property which is a unique key inside their View or Window.
 All Views and Windows need to have a "Name"-Property that uniquely identifies them as well.

+Note: in cases, where usually localizable elements have nested elements e.g. a Lable is placed inside of a CheckBoxes Content, the Lable has to have a Name as well.
+If this is not the case, the library will replace the Lable and all other elements insinde the CheckBoxes Content with the translation.

-If the Headers of DataGrids need to be localized as well, they will have to have a "Name" attached property provided by this library assigned to each DataGridColumn.
+If the Headers of DataGrids need to be localized as well, they will need to have a "Name" attached property provided by this library assigned to each DataGridColumn.
 This is necessary as the DataGridColumns are not FrameworkElements and therefore do not support the ```NameProperty```.

 The "Name" attached property can be added to a DataGrid Column like this
 ```xaml